Justy6674/Water4Weightloss-by-Downscale/README.md

 ### 3. Credentials Setup

-The application requires credentials for Firebase, Google AI, and Twilio.
-This is handled via an environment file.
+The application requires credentials for Firebase (Client and Admin SDKs), Google AI, and Twilio.
+This is handled via an environment file for local development.

 1. Create a file named `.env.local` in the root of your project.
+You can copy the example file:
+    ```bash
+    cp .env.local.example .env.local
+    ```
-2. Copy the contents of the `.env` template file into your new `.env.local` file.
+2. Fill in all the required variables in your new `.env.local` file.
-3. Fill in all the required variables.

-#### Step 1: Frontend & Service Credentials (`.env.local`)
+#### Step 1: Frontend & Public Credentials

-Fill in these values in your `.env.local` file:
+Fill in these values in your `.env.local` file.
+These are safe for the browser.

 ```bash
 # --- Firebase Client SDK (Public Keys) ---